This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 Next was the color.. the super bright silver just wasn’t working for me so I decided they needed some age and patina to add character.
 Let me show you how I transformed these cuties.

 - 2 cheap plastic alarm clocks

 - Acrylic paint: Medium grey, dark grey, metallic silver, light blue, dark brown and metallic copper

 - Chalkboard paint

 - Paint brushes & foam roller

 Take the clock apart using a screwdriver.

 I chose to spray paint the glass first because the latex chalk paint will not stick well to the glass.
-Spray painting them first made a great base for the chalk paint to stick to .
-Spray paint both side of the glass with black matte paint.
+Spray painting them first made a great base for the chalk paint to stick to.
+Spray paint both sides of the glass with black matte paint.
 Let them dry for over an hour.
 I applied 3 coats.
-You are supposed wait 24 hours for spray paint to cure, but I’m pretty inpatient.
+You are supposed to wait 24 hours for spray paint to cure, but I’m pretty impatient.